 The Chicago area, with hundreds of trop rock loving parrot heads, were sorely missing a local festival to take their minds off the predominantly cold weather in the region.
 Although they love traveling to the Gulf Coast, from Texas to Florida, where most events takes place, they were ready for something that they didn’t have to travel far in order to attend.
 More importantly, they wanted an opportunity to show off their hospitality and charitable spirit.

 The event coordinators, Billy Brehm and Kristin McFadden, headed up a superstar volunteer team made up mostly from the Chicago Parrot Head club.
 This team’s goal was to put together an event folks from other regions of the country would travel to attend, while also raising money for the charity.
 Registration for the event sold out at over 300.
-For those that were not able to get tickets, the event was broadcast live on Radio Trop Rock as part of its Trop Rockin’ The USA Radio Show.

 The music began as early as Thursday night.
 “Flip Flop” Dave Fogler and Mark “Catfish” Vesser put on a low key show for those that arrived to the event early.
 The show was on Pheasant Run’s “Bourbon St”, a mockup of a small portion of the infamous party location in New Orleans.
 It was a great chance for those returning to Summer Chi.ill to renew relationships while the “first timers” mingled among the crowd and made new friends.
 “Flip Flop” Dave and “Catfish” entertained the crowd with some fantastic tunes and were joined by Donny Brewer for a couple of songs.